-Flies For Dinner: Purina To Offer Bug Based Dog, Cat Food
+Flies For Dinner: Purina To Offer Bug Based Dog and Cat Food

 The production of meat is responsible for releasing a large amount of methane which is a greenhouse gas.
 The United Nations says the world must alter food production to prevent the most catastrophic effects of global warming.
 Some companies in recent years have developed plant-based substitutes like Beyond Meat and Impossible Foods hoping to lure meat eaters away from eating so much of the real thing by offering a product that mirrors beef or sausage in flavor and appearance.

 Insects, which are high in protein, are also viewed as a potential solution for global food insecurity.
-The UN predicts by 2050 there will be more than 9 billion people on the plant.
+The UN predicts by 2050 there will be more than 9 billion people on the planet.
 To feed them all, the UN estimates bugs will need to be a critical source of protein.

 Nestlé doesn't have an estimate on the potential environmental impact of switching pets to a bug-based diet yet, the company told NPR.
 But they said they "generally see the need to diversify sources of protein in food for a variety of reasons, including environmental goals such as fighting climate change and protecting biodiversity."